TamarRosental2000/backend-users-api/README.md

    - Method: DELETE
    - Note: Ensure to search if the user exists before deleting.

-## Authentication

-Implement authentication to secure the endpoints.
-The choice of authentication method is left to your discretion.
-Ensure that proper request handling is in place, returning a status of 200 or 204 for successful requests and 404 for incorrect content.

 ## CORS Configuration

 Configure your app to be consumed only by the following origins: